 How does your work at the Creative Computing Lab influence your thinking about learning experience design at Prisma?

-A lot of people will tell you now that all kids should learn to code—and I definitely agree.
 Unfortunately, computer science is still an afterthought in many schools.
-It was important to me that Prisma incorporate Tech & Design as one of its core seven disciplines, rather than making it an “extra” or “special.”
-Beyond that, though, my work at the Creative Computing Lab and with the team behind it pushed my thinking as to why kids should learn to code.
+It was important to me that Prisma incorporate working with technology as a key competency for all kids, rather than making it an “extra” or “special.”
+Beyond that, though, my work at the Creative Computing Lab and with the team behind it pushed my thinking as to why kids should learn computer science.
 Although working with computers is an important career skill, I don’t think job preparation is the reason kids should learn computer science.
-Kids should learn to code because they are living in a world that is increasingly technologically mediated, and we owe it to them to help them participate in technology, not just consume it.
-When algorithms determine the news they see, the products they are advertised, and the entertainment they absorb, I think it’s an ethical imperative that we teach kids how to create algorithms of their own.
+Kids should learn computer science because they are living in a world that is increasingly technologically mediated, and we owe it to them to help them participate in technology, not just consume it.
+When algorithms determine the news they see, the products they are advertised, and the entertainment they absorb, I think it’s an ethical imperative that we teach kids how these things function.
 We wouldn’t teach kids to read English but not to write it!
 We should think of computers the same way, as a necessary tool of expression and empowerment.

 What was middle school like for you?

-It was tough!
+It wasn't the easiest.
 I went to a giant public school in suburban Indiana where if you didn’t play basketball or cheerlead it was easy to get lost in the shuffle.
 And the awkwardness is real!
 I think the beauty of that time, for me and for many of the middle schoolers I’ve worked with, is all of the new possibilities that can emerge from every messy, awkward discovery.
 Middle school was when I first got to experiment in a real way with so many of the interests that sustain me today: theater and the arts, writing, working with kids.
 I’ll never forget the amazing teachers who supported me in developing each of those skills.
-I also (fun fact) met my current significant other in our 7th grade Honors English class.
+I also (fun fact) met my future husband in our 7th grade Honors English class.
 So you never know!

 What do you love to learn about?
 Or, what’s something new you learned recently?